shahrukkabir/skytower-bms/README.md

 ---

-## 📖 About LuxTower
+## 📖 About SkyTower

-LuxTower is a single-building management system designed to simplify the experience for users, building members, and administrators.
+SkyTower is a single-building management system designed to simplify the experience for users, building members, and administrators.
 The platform provides apartment booking, agreement requests, secure payments, coupon usage, messaging, member management, admin dashboards, analytics, and much more — all within a modern, responsive UI.

 ---